pglen/pyvserv/README.md

  PyvServ has utilities to generate encryption keys.
 At least one key needs to be generated before use. (now automatic) The server picks from a pool of keys, so communication data is always distinctive.
-Make sure you generate them with the 'pyvgenkeys' utility.
+Make sure you generate some new keys with the 'pyvgenkeys' utility before production deployment.

  PyvServ has blockchain empowered back end.
 The new data is linked to the previous record.
 Utilities to verify the data are also provided.